mindee/origamindee/README.md

 ------------
 The following Ruby versions are tested and supported: 3.0, 3.1, 3.2, 3.3, 3.4

+(It could maybe, possibly, in some cases run on Ruby 2.7, but no guarantees.
+Update your stack.)

 Some optional features require additional gems:

   * [therubyracer][the-ruby-racer] for JavaScript emulation of PDF scripts